Work rules during your studies

 You can work while studying in the UK if:

-- You are on a Student or Tier 4 visa, and
+- You are on a Student visa, and

 - Your entry clearance visa in your passport, Biometric Residence Permit (BRP) or the email confirming the grant of your digital immigration status confirms you can work.

-You cannot work if you are in the UK on a Standard Visitor visa.
+You cannot work if you are in the UK studying on a

 Work after studies queries